top of page

 Alt Room (Exclusive to Comedy)

-The showrunner will highlight a bunch of jokes that they're not too sure about.
+The showrunner will highlight the jokes in the script that they're not too sure about.
+That means, any jokes that might cause a groan in the audience, anything that could be too offensive, or just jokes that aren't funny.
 Then the B room will pitch 5-10 alternative jokes, or "alts," for each one.

 Dinner (no) Break